K. P. A. C. Leela: Early life and career

 Leela was born in Pampakuda, a village between Muvattupuzha and Piravom.
 Both her parents, Kuriakos and Mariamma, were committed communists.
 She joined Kerala Kalamandalam to study dance for a while.
 She first played the role of the heroine Tresa in the drama Munthiricharil Kure Kannuneer.
 Later, she worked at KPAC for fifteen years, playing lead roles in many of Bhasi's plays.
 She made her acting debut in the movie 'Puthiya Aakaasham Puthiya Bhoomi.'
 Other films she appeared in include 'Mudinaya Putra,' 'Ammaye Vanthana,' and 'Adhyapika.'
 She concluded her acting career in the 1970s.
-She married David, an instrumentalist at KPAC.

 Leela made her comeback with the film Oru Pennum Randaanum, portraying the character of Maria.
 Following that, she portrayed the role of Marykutty in Roudram 2018.
 The film, released in 2019, depicted the real story of the floods that Kerala faced in 2018.
 In 2023, she portrayed the character Leela in Pookkaalam.